DFE-Digital/get-an-identity/docs/find-lost-trn-integration.md

 Find a lost TRN must do a back-end API call to a PUT endpoint on the authorization server's API `/api/find-trn/user/{journeyId}` (where `{journeyId}` is the ID passed in the initial handover request).
 The body is a JSON object containing `firstName`, `lastName`, `dateOfBirth` and `trn` properties.

-Finally, Find a lost TRN should redirect the user to the `redirect_uri` specified in the initial handover request.
+Finally, Find a lost TRN should redirect the user to the `redirect_url` specified in the initial handover request.

 When the authorization server receives the callback, it will look up the user information that was persisted against the journey ID by the API call.
 Using that information it will register the user and complete the authorization process.